puppetlabs/puppet-docs/source/puppet/4.10/upgrade_major_pre.md

 [envs_config]: /puppet/3.8/reference/environments_configuring.html

-If you're using config file environments, [switch to directory environments now.][envs_config]
+1. If you're using config file environments, [switch to directory environments.][envs_config]

 If you don't currently use environments, [enable directory environments][envs_config] and move everything into the default `production` environment.